MicrosoftDocs/m365copilot-docs/docs/prerequisites.md

 Yes.
 If you continue to qualify for the Microsoft 365 E5 Developer SKU V2, your development environment will auto-renew.

-#### I'm not an ISV and I don't have Microsoft Copilot licenses.
+#### I'm not an ISV and I don't have a Microsoft Copilot license.
 Can I develop for Copilot for Microsoft 365?

 Not at this time.
 There is currently no timeline for broader availability of sandbox tenants.
 <!-- markdownlint-enable MD001 -->